MAIF/melusine/README.md

 # Overview

-**Melusine** is a high-level Scikit-Learn API for emails classification and feature extraction, written in Python and capable of running on top of Scikit-Learn, Keras or Tensorflow.
+**Melusine** is a high-level Python library for emails classification and feature extraction, written in Python and capable of running on top of Scikit-Learn, Keras or Tensorflow.
 It was developed with a focus on emails written in french.